Take a Virtual Tour

 The Antepartum area is located inside the Labor and Delivery unit of the Women and Children’s Center, on the second floor of the hospital.

 Each patient has a private room designed to provide comfort and convenience for those who may have a longer-than-expected stay.
 Room accommodations include a refrigerator, sleeper sofa for a guest and free internet access.
-Online childbirth education classes are also available for a fee.

 Texas Health Arlington Memorial wants to help each long-term mom-to-be have an enjoyable stay.
 While staying in Antepartum unit, you will be cared for by an experienced multidisciplinary team that includes board-certified maternal-fetal specialists on the medical staff, and pastoral care, social services, case managers and dietitians.
 The team also works closely with your obstetrician, if needed, to assist with the birthing process.
 While a guest, feel free to request a personalized tour of the NICU.